Mysterio1248/Capstone-II/README.md

 - Run the Jupyter Notebook or Weka to train models and visualize predictions.

 ## Results
-- The project compares the performance of various models and provides insights into which algorithms can best predict stock market trends based on economic data.
+- The project uses macroeconomic data to evaluate multiple models and predict future economic trends.
+We assess the performance of different machine learning algorithms based on metrics like Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R-squared.

 - Evaluation metrics such as MAE, MSE, and R-squared assess the model's performance.